Racket-Science/Tennis-Match-Predictions/story.md

 To do so we We asked ourselves

 What drives the success of a player
-And ss Roger Federer one of the best of the last 20 years?
+And Is Roger Federer one of the best of the last 20 years?

 In our journey we found that

 Top players will win a lot of break points

 Will ace their opnets a lot

-And win their first serve points
+win their first serve points

 -----------------

 For our project we followed the 6 steps of the data science pipeline.

-For project planning we used trello
+We planned using Trello

-To acquire the the data, we used paython and Github
+We acquired our data using python and Github

-To prepare our data, we used Jupyter Notebooks, pandas and Numpy
+To prepare our data we used Jupyter Notebooks, pandas and Numpy

-To learn about our data we leveraged jupyter notebooks with the power of seaborn and matplotlib
+To learn about our data we leveraged jupyter notebooks with seaborn and matplotlib

-For modeling we used scikit learn prediction models
+For modeling we used scikit learn

-And to deliver this beautiful presentation, we used google slides and slidesgo
+And deliver this presentation, we used google slides and slidesgo

 ----------------------------

-Tennis is played between two players (singles)
+Tennis is played between two players who stand on opposite ends of the court

-The two players stand on opposite ends of the court and and one of them will serve the ball and the other will receive.
+ One serves and the other receives

-The serving player will stand behind the baseline and attempt to serve the ball from the “deuce” half of the court to the opponent’s deuce side.
-The ball should hit the service box in the opponent’s court, and the point will play out.
+The serving player will stand behind the baseline and attempt to serve the ball from the “deuce” half of the court to the opponent’s deuce half.

-If the serving player fails to hit the service box, it is called a Fault; if a player fails again, it is called a double fault, and the receiving player wins the point.
+The ball should hit the service box in the opponent’s court, for the point to play out.

 When a service is returned, the ball most land in the highlighted area for the game to go on.

 If the player who is returning the ball lets the ball bounce two times before returning it, the opposite player wins the point.

 A tennis match is made up of Sets.
 Sets are made up of Games and Games are made up from points.
-The goal of a tennis match is to win more sets than your opponent in a best of 3 sets or a best of 5 sets
+The goal of a tennis match is to win more sets than your opponent in a best of 3 sets or a best of 5 sets escenario.

-Up next Mason will share with you how we prepared and acquired ove 100,000 rows of data
+Up next Mason will share with you how we prepared and acquired over 100,000 rows of data

 #########################################################